idealista/apache_httpd_role/README.md

 These instructions will get you a copy of the role for your Ansible playbook.
 Once launched, it will install a [Apache HTTP Server](https://httpd.apache.org/) in a Debian system.

+It used to have the option to install logrotate but It has been deprecated.
+To install logrotate you should use our [logrotate role](https://github.com/idealista/logrotate_role).

 ### Prerequisities

 Ansible 2.8.0.0 version installed.